duruilhan/real_estate_price_analysis/readme.md

 ---

 This project is expected to offer valuable insights into Istanbul’s real estate market and provide a strong foundation for predictive analytics in housing price estimation.

+## Insights from EDA and Hypothesis Testing

+## Exploratory Data Analysis (EDA)
+- The distribution of real estate prices is highly right-skewed, indicating that most listings are concentrated at lower price ranges while a few extremely high-priced listings stretch the tail.
+To improve interpretability, a log transformation was applied.
+- A positive correlation was observed between the size of the property (in square meters) and its price.
+Larger properties tend to have higher prices.
+- Listings with more rooms generally exhibit higher average prices.
+In particular, 3+1 and 4+1 apartments are priced significantly higher than 1+1 or 2+1 units.
+- Newer buildings (0–5 years old) are associated with noticeably higher prices compared to older properties.
+This trend suggests that buyers are willing to pay a premium for new construction.
+- The number of bathrooms also shows a mild association with price, with homes featuring more bathrooms tending to be more expensive.
+- However, floor level did not exhibit a clear visual pattern or correlation with price.

+## Hypothesis Testing Results
+- Number of Rooms vs. Price:
+- - Pearson correlation test showed a statistically significant positive relationship (p < 0.05).
+As the number of rooms increases, so does the price.

+- Building Age vs. Price:
+- - ANOVA test results indicate that building age has a significant effect on housing prices (p < 0.05).
+There are meaningful differences in average prices across different building age groups.

+- Floor Level vs. Price:
+- - ANOVA test showed no statistically significant effect (p ≈ 0.85), suggesting that floor level does not significantly influence housing prices in this dataset.

+## Summary
+These findings help identify key factors influencing real estate prices in Istanbul.
+While features like size, number of rooms, building age, and bathrooms significantly affect price, floor level appears to have minimal impact.
+These insights can serve as a foundation for further predictive modeling and price estimation in real estate markets.